 - There are no excused absences for vacation.

 - Calling in a student does not automatically excuse the absence.
-Please remember in order for an absence to be excused we must receive verification of attendance from a medical provider.

 - Please be as specific as possible when reporting an absence on the attendance line to ensure the absence is recorded correctly.

 Attendance now has a button!
 It is on the main page in the middle next to the "counselor's corner" button.
 This is where parents can upload doctor's notes or other excuse notes and it will come directly to the SVE drive.